PFA03027/alpha_concurrent/README.md

 Current libalconcurrent builder is not prepared installing logic.
 Therefore please do below by your build system or manual operation.
 1. copy the folder libalconcurrent/inc/alconcurrent into your expected header file directory
-2. copy the library file "libalconcurrent/libalconcurrent.a" into your expected header file directory
+2. copy the library file "libalconcurrent/libalconcurrent.a" into your expected library files directory

 If you build libalconcurrent as a shared library, please copy it.

 ## How to build test code
 ### Pre-condition:
 1. Checkout googletest.
 Because libalconcurrent includes googletset as submodule, please execute below to checkout googletest;
 $ git submodule update --init --recursive
 Currently, libalconcurrent uses googletest v1.11.0.

 2. Please prepare cmake.
 This is required by google test.
 In case of Windows system, please download cmake windows binary from https://cmake.org/download/.
 After install, please copy xxx/CMake/yyy to zzz/migwin/.
 Cmake is installed into C:\Program Files\CMake normally.
 And E.g, the eclipse environment is C:\Eclipse\pleiades\eclipse\mingw.
 In this case, Copy all folders in C:\Program Files\CMake to C:\Eclipse\pleiades\eclipse\mingw.

 ### Build step
 0. Build libalconcurrent.a